gameplaycolor/gameplaycolor/README.md

 Many thanks to:

 - [Grant Galitz](https://github.com/taisel) for the [GameBoy-Online](https://github.com/taisel/GameBoy-Online) emulator and core.
-- [Pedro Ladaria](http://www.codebase.es/) for writing the JSGB core.
+- [Pedro Ladaria](http://www.codebase.es/) for writing the JSGB core which served as inspiration for the first version of Game Play.
 - [David McLeod](http://twitter.com/Mucx) for graphical inspiration on [Dribbble](http://dribbble.com/mucx) and for letting me know about MicrogrammaD-MediExte.
 - [Paul Ledger](http://www.flexicoder.com) for suggesting the name 'Game Play'.
 - [Pavlos Vinieratos](https://github.com/pvinis) for help and suggestions testing early builds.